Dallas Wiens: Public appearance

 On May 9, 2011, Wiens made his first public appearance after the surgery, wearing dark sunglasses.
 He said that his young daughter told him "Daddy, you're so handsome" when she saw him after the operation.
 He also said of his new face, "It feels as if it has become my own."

+Death

+Wiens died from kidney failure at his home in Fort Worth, Texas on September 27, 2024.